catherinerp/GroceryStoreSystem/README.md

 # Online Grocery Store Assignment
-This is a submission for Programming on the Internet Assignment 1 by Catherine Pe Benito.
+This is a submission for an assignment by Catherine Pe Benito.

 ## Window Layout
 !["Window Layout"](assets/images/window_layout.png)